kstenerud/compact-float/compact-float-specification.md

 | --------------------- | ---- |
 | Significand Magnitude |   7+ |

-The significand encoding and endianness depends on whether a binary or a decimal floating point value is being encoded:

-#### Binary Floating Point Significand

-The significand is encoded as a fraction with an implied leading `1` bit in the same manner as binary ieee754 significands.

-#### Decimal Floating Point Significand

-The significand is encoded as a plain integer in the same manner as ieee754 binary integer decimal significands.

 #### Significand VLQ Type

-Binary floats are represented using a normalized fractional significand, which "grows" rightward.
-Decimal floats are represented using a whole number significand, which "grows" leftward.
+The significand VLQ type depends on whether a binary or a decimal floating point value is being encoded.

+Binary floating point significands are stored as a fraction with an implied leading `1` bit in the same manner as binary ieee754 significands.
+The value "grows" rightward as more significand digits are needed.

+Decima floating point significands are stored as a plain integer in the same manner as ieee754 binary integer decimal significands.
+The value "grows" leftward as more significant digits are needed.

 Since they grow in opposite directions, they are stored as different VLQ types:

 | Float Type | Example (4.25) | Normalized | Bit Orientation | VLQ Type |
 | ---------- | -------------- | ---------- | --------------- | -------- |